 Independence Day in Brazil occurs every 7 September to mark the day in 1822 when Brazil declared independence from its colonial master, Portugal.
-In 2018, this holiday falls on a Friday.

 Independence Day is also known as Sete de Setembro.
 The day is celebrated with much gusto and is attended by an abundance of parades, concerts, and other special patriotic events.